metaplex-foundation/umi/docs/publickeys-signers.md

 A PDA — or Program-Derived Address — is a public key that is derived from a program ID and an array of predefined seeds.
 A `bump` number ranging from 0 to 255 is required to ensure the PDA does not live on the EdDSA elliptic curve and therefore does not conflict with cryptographically generated public keys.

 In Umi, PDAs are public keys with an extra `bump` attribute.
-This ensure that PDA objects can be used anywhere a public key is expected.
+This ensures that PDA objects can be used anywhere a public key is expected.

 ```ts
 type Pda = PublicKey & {